natefinch/gocog/README.md

 Current Limitations
 ----------

-* Only supports the Go programming language as generator code
-* Command line is hard coded to "go run filename_cog.go"
 * All marker tags must be on different lines
 * No support for single line comment tags in front of the generator code